Jake88/momentum_tool/documentation/ABILITY_GLOSSARY.md

 - The first card you reveal each movement phase will have no momentum.

 ### Lose momentum
 Momentum can be lost by crashes and some negative effects.
 When momentum is lost rotate your <i>current card</i> upside down.
+This card is not used for spending, and it's movement and ability (unless already resolved) will not be actived.

 ## Bumping
 Often resolving a movement will put your car in the tile of another car.
 If this happens, a bump occurs.
 Simply apply same movement type you are resolving to the car being bumped.
 If this results in that car colliding with a wall, that car resolves a crash.
 If this results in either car ending on a track symbol, resolve that symbols effect to that car / player.